Applied Earth & Environmental Studies | Certificate

 - Chemistry 11

-The prerequisites for individual courses are outlined in the course descriptions.
-Students missing prerequisites may enrol in Career & College Preparation (CCP) upgrading courses while completing the program.
+Students missing these prerequisites will be required to enroll in additional Career & College Preparation (CCP) upgrading courses while completing the program.

 English proficiency is required for all students entering CMTN programs.
 Please visit our English Language Alternatives page to see how this requirement can be met.